Remo-Digital/technologies/README.md

 - ~Apollo Client~ - **Just use URQL instead.** It has all the featres, and more, and is smaller in size.

 ## Carousel/Slider

+### Please try to avoid them.

-Before implementing one, please take a look at the following presentation: https://shouldiuseacarousel.com/ A good alternative might be a fade-out/fade-in effect.
-You can achieve this with [HeadlessUI Transitions](https://headlessui.dev/react/transition)
+Or at least, before implementing one, please take a look at the following presentation: [Should I Use A Carousel?](https://shouldiuseacarousel.com/)

 If you the client is really really insistant on having a carousel, and must have it:
 - [react-multi-carousel](https://react-multi-carousel.vercel.app/)